Who is Sheku Kanneh-Mason?

 His debut disc Inspiration reached number 18 in the UK Albums Charts and number one on the UK classical albums chart.
 In 2016, Sheku took part in a BBC Four documentary, titled Young, Gifted and Classical: The Making of a Maestro.
 He currently studies at the Royal Academy of Music in London with revered cellist Hannah Roberts.

 His album with the London Symphony Orchestra under Simon Rattle, in which he performed Elgar's iconic Cello Concerto, made chart history, with Kanneh-Mason becoming the first cellist to ever reach the top 10 of the UK official album chart.
+No surprise that Sheku nominated the Elgar Cello Concerto as one of the pieces of music that have shaped his life and career.

 How old is Sheku Kanneh-Mason?